meschsystems/Mesch.Jyro/README.md

 # Mesch.Jyro

-Jyro is a secure, sandboxed imperative scripting language designed for data transformation and ETL operations on JSON-like data structures.
-Built for .NET 8+, it provides a safe runtime environment for executing user-provided scripts with comprehensive resource limits and fail-fast error handling.
+Jyro is a secure, sandboxed scripting language for .NET 8+ that lets you safely execute user-provided scripts while enforcing strict isolation that keeps the host safe from buggy, malicious or runaway code.
+With configurable resource limits, fail-fast error handling, and linear, predictable, run-to-completion execution, Jyro delivers real-world scripting capability without compromise.

 ## Features